tomasvr/esl-uav-controller/README.md

 ## High priority

-- [Jiahao][DONE] adjust joystick sensitivity (too high)
-	- translate lift to appropriate values

-- [Jiahao][DONE] motor speed clip bug

-- [Zehang][DONE] Define maximum difference between counteracting motors (400 300 400 300) max diff: 50
-	- currently we divide by 320, but should use translate function instead

 - [Zehang] Extensively check safety features
 	- panic mode: ESC button, js trigger, usb disconnect, battery value
 	- Cannot enter manual/control mode unless js is neutral
 	- Check all mode switches

-- [Zehang][DONE] Change while statement to if statement in pc terminal to limit amount of packets send shortly after each other

 - [Xinyun] Trimming function using keyboard
 	- counteract external offsets (e.g. cable)
 	- offest value for setpoint of pitch, roll and yaw

-- [Jiahao][DONE] Time the duration of control loops, needs to be under 10ms and important to optimize
-	- use current_time - start_time

 - [Jiahao] Cornercases: check what happens when pitch or roll in maximzed (tilt mcu all the way to left or right or down or up)
 	- can be done with MCU, check motor values